 What can I do with this degree?

-EMS/EMT personnel typically work for private ambulance services, fire departments, hospitals or other rescue services.
+EMS professionals typically work for private ambulance services, fire departments, hospitals, or other rescue services.
+They may also work within hospitals, emergency departments and clinics, or urgent care facilities.

 Visit Career Coach for additional information about Ambulance Drivers and Attendants, Except Emergency Medical Technicians.